Petah69/Franky/Docs/WhatsFranky.md

 ﻿_This documentation are synced from Franky repo, if you want to change something just do a pull request._

 Franky is the ultimate IT-Support/administration dashboard developed for PowerShell Universal and it’s an open source project under GNU General Public Licenses version 3.

-You can access Franky for any device you want you just need access to a browser.
-Because of that you can administrate the active directory from any devices you like.
+You can access Franky from any device of choice.
+You simply need access to a browser from which you can administrate the active directory from any devices you like.

 # Functions
 ## Generall